-19. World cuisine
+25. World cuisine

-Asian food was particularly impressive, with a revitalizing Chinatown and numerous Japanese eateries.
+Asian food was particularly impressive, with a revitalizing Chinatown (location) and numerous Japanese eateries.
 Great options for Lebanese, French, Italian, Brazilian, Colombian, and American gastro are also in plenty.

 Nightlife in Mexico City is excellent and available til sun up for those who seek it.
 A few places to start are:

-20. Mezcalerías: usually laid-back, chill bars offering tequila’s cousin…a unique, smoky liquor, harvested from wood-fired agave.
+- Mezcalerías: usually laid-back, chill bars offering tequila’s cousin…a unique, smoky liquor, harvested from wood-fired agave.

-21. Pulquerías typically alternative dive bars serving pulque, a traditional thick fermented drink made from agave sap.
+- Pulquerías: typically alternative dive bars serving pulque, a traditional thick fermented drink made from agave sap.

-22. Colonias Juarez, Roma-Condesa, and Polanco: the hot spots for world-class nightclubs, dance parties, shows, and the like.
+- Colonia Juarez, Roma-Condesa, and Polanco: the hot spots for world-class nightclubs, dance parties, shows, and the like.